Boraacenes: 9-Aza-10-boranthracene

 Along with the NHC ligand, 9-aza-10-boranthracene, many aryl and alkyl groups could be introduced as a stabilizing ligand.
-Ishikawa et al demonstrated that mesityl; 1,3,5-trichlorobenzene; trifluorotoluene; 1,3-Bis(trifluoromethyl)benzene; anthracene; and ethane could be used in place of the NHC ligand.
+Ishikawa et al demonstrated that mesityl, 1,3,5-trichlorophenyl, trifluoromethylphenyl, 1,3-Bis(trifluoromethyl)phenyl, anthracenyl, and ethyl could be used in place of the NHC ligand.
 Furthermore, the lone pair on nitrogen can act as a Lewis Base and form adducts with alkyl halides.
 The compound overall is highly reactive to air and needs to be stored under inert atmosphere.

 Properties

 Neutral Boraacenes

 For the boraacenes possessing an NHC ligand, the peak absorption of 9-boraanthracene, 5-boranaphthacene, and 6-borapentacene is 485 nm, 608 nm, and 800 nm respectively.
 While the anthracene and naphthacene analogues are weakly fluorescent, the pentacene analogue is not.
 The HOMO-LUMO gaps are 2.25, 1.74, and 1.28 eV respectively, which are smaller overall when compared to the carbon acene’s gaps, however the boron HOMO and LUMO energies, individually, are higher.
 This gap is associated with a lower LUMO energy rather than a higher HOMO energy, as each boron compound has a relatively similar HOMO energy.
 9-boraanthracene and 5-boranaphthacene are irreversibly oxidized by cyclic voltammetry while 6-borapentacene is quasi-irreversibly oxidized.
 This essentially qualitatively characterizes the kinetics of the redox reaction, so the boron containing anthracene and naphthacene undergo a slow electron transfer rate, while the pentacene has a faster electron transfer rate, but not fast enough to be classified as reversible.
 For comparison, their carbon analogues are reversibly oxidized.